-M0 cannot have been of any direct relevance to the asset price fluctuation in the boombust cycles counts of the transmission mechanism focus on interest rates, but a quite with agents adjustdifferent story - ing to excess or deficient money - can be told institutions as life offices and pension funds.
-Equally, it has shown that the decelerations in broad money growth rates to 10% a year or less during the busts were associated with virtual stagnation in the money holdings of the financial sector and leading financial institutions.
+Table 14.4 The insignificance of financial institutions' currency holdings financial institutions.
 It is clear that the periods in which the institutions' money holdings were expanding rapidly were also periods of rising asset prices and that the periods when they were static were periods of falling asset prices.
-Further, the notion that financial institutions' senior executives cared more about their note holdings (i.e., their M0 balances) than about their bank deposits is - to say the least - most implausible, given the quantitative insignificance of the note holdings.
-Minford wants us to believe that "monetary forces" are best understood as "the printing of money" and "M0", and that such variables "are still central to our understanding of inflation".
+Further, the notion that financial institutions' senior executives cared more about their note holdings (that is, their M0 balances) than about their bank deposits is - to say the least - most implausible, given the quantitative insignificance of the note holdings.
+Minford wants us to believe that 'monetary forces' are best understood as 'the printing of money' and 'M0', and that such variables 'are still central to our understanding of inflation'.
 Possibly, but it is difficult to believe that M0 is still central - or has ever been central - to the asset price inflation that was such a notorious element in the boom-bust cycles.
-(35)